 \section{Concepts and Problem Statement}

-We use a conflict-graph based approach to compute the new traffic plan.
-Conflict-graph based modeling for static traffic planning was introduced in~\cite{falkTimeTriggeredTrafficPlanning2020}.
-From a birds-eye view, the conflict-graph based modeling represents flow configurations and their relations by vertices and edges in a so-called conflict graph.
+We use a conflict-graph-based approach to compute the new traffic plan.
+Conflict-graph-based modeling for static traffic planning was previously introduced by us in~\cite{falkTimeTriggeredTrafficPlanning2020}.
+From a birds-eye view, conflict-graph-based modeling represents flow configurations and their relations by vertices and edges in a so-called conflict graph.
 A traffic plan can then be obtained from the conflict graph by searching for a set of conflict-free configurations.

-Before we formally state our problem, we explain how these conflict-graph concepts relate to our planning problem and extend these concepts for dynamic scenarios.
+Before we formally state our problem, we explain how these conflict graph concepts relate to our planning problem and extend these concepts for dynamic scenarios.